 If you don’t need the Lift-Away canister and just want a sleek upright vacuum, there are a few other Navigator options without Lift-Away.
 Try checking out the Shark Navigator Professional vacuum (model NV70), the Navigator with pet tools (model NV22), or the Navigator Light (model NV105).

 Shark APEX DuoClean Lift-Away

-Shark APEX vacuums are vacuum models that include a combination of advanced features.
+Shark APEX vacuums are vacuum models that include a combination of advanced features and a redesigned body style.
 Additionally, APEX vacuums include what Shark calls its “Active-Glide” wheel, which is a smoother and less noisy wheel.

 The following DuoClean vacuums are available with APEX: